natgo/wt-wiki-scraper/wikitext-transpiled/fleet/USS%20Des%20Moines.md

 <!-- ''Some ships are fitted with weapons of various calibres.
 Secondary armaments are defined as weapons chosen with the control <code>Select secondary weapon</code>.
 Evaluate the secondary armaments and give advice on how to use them.
 Describe the ammunition available for the secondary armament.
 Provide recommendations on how to use them and which ammunition to choose.
 Remember that any anti-air armament, even heavy calibre weapons, belong in the next section.
 If there is no secondary armament, remove this section.'' -->
 {{main|5 inch/38 Mk.12 (127 mm)}}

-The secondary armament are 6 x 5 inch/38 Mk/12 twin-mounted, dual-purpose cannons, with a max of 4 turret being able to fire during a broadside.
-The max fire rate is 15-22 rpm (depends on if the first stage ammunition is not depleted).
-There cannons have terrible muzzle velocity making distant shots against maneuvering targets a major challenge.
-Fortunately, when fighting light cruisers and destroyers, these secondaries are able to cause significant damage using HE and SAP rounds.
-These turrets also have access to proximity fuse shells, providing superb long to medium range defense against aircraft, including high altitude bombers.
+The secondary armament is 6 x 5 inch/38 Mk/12 twin-mounted, dual-purpose cannons, with a max of 4 turrets being able to fire during a broadside.
+The max fire rate is 15-22 rpm (depending on if the first-stage ammunition is not depleted).
+Their cannons have terrible muzzle velocity making distant shots against maneuvering targets a major challenge.
+Fortunately, when fighting light cruisers and destroyers, these secondaries can cause significant damage using HE and SAP rounds.
+These turrets also have access to proximity fuse shells, providing superb long to medium-range defence against aircraft, including high-altitude bombers.

 {{:5 inch/38 Mk.12 (127 mm)/Ammunition|5 inch AAC Mk.34, 5 inch AAVT Mk.31, 5 inch SP Common Mk.46}}